sakthipriyan/sakthipriyan.com/src/2015/07/20/distributed-forward-proxy-servers.md

 #### Notes
 * We can add as many squid proxy servers as required to distribute the load across IPs.
-* At a advanced level, we can automatically, add Squid nodes, update HAProxy config and reload it.
+* At an advanced level, we can automatically, add Squid nodes, update HAProxy config and reload it.